particle-iot/docs/src/content/troubleshooting/guides/connectivity-troubleshooting/using-3rd-party-sim-cards.md

 - The Boron LTE is not CE certified, and cannot legally be used in the European Union.
 - Some carriers, such as Verizon in the United States, require additional certification of the device and IMEI registration to be able to use their LTE Cat M1 network.
 This certification has not been done for Boron LTE devices and they will likely be banned from the network within a day or two of first connecting.

-### B Series SoM not compatible
+### B-Series SoM not compatible

-- Even though the B Series SoM has pins on the M.2 connector marked for use by a SIM card, this feature cannot be used!
-There is no SIM switch on the B Series SoM and in order to use these pins, you'd have to rework the SoM itself to disconnect the MFF2 SIM and connect the pins on the M.2 connector instead.
+- Even though the B-Series SoM has pins on the M.2 connector marked for use by a SIM card, this feature cannot be used!
+There is no SIM switch on the B-Series SoM and in order to use these pins, you'd have to rework the SoM itself to disconnect the MFF2 SIM and connect the pins on the M.2 connector instead.
 This is not practical and not recommended.

 ## Setup